wp-plugins/merge-minify-refresh/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1 =
+* Only write admin ajax response when it has changed
+* CSS now compressed using Minify
+* JS compressed with Minify when Closure not available

 = 1.0 =
 * Don't remove unminified files anymore for rare occasions when css or js return a 404 error